adwpc/cscope.vim/README.md

 The found result will be listed in quickfix window! you will like these keys, e.g.:

-    nnoremap <silent> <leader>qn :call QuickFixNext()<CR>
+    " jump to next result in the quickfix window nnoremap <silent> <leader>qn :call QuickFixNext()<CR>
-    nnoremap <silent> <leader>qp :call QuickFixPrevious()<CR>
+    " jump to previous result in the quickfix window nnoremap <silent> <leader>qp :call QuickFixPrevious()<CR>
+    " open/close quickfix window
     nnoremap <leader>qq :call QuickFixToggle()<cr>

 # Introduction